 It is a priority of Without Walls that the work it supports tours to audiences across the country, and in particular to communities that have low levels of engagement with the arts.
-Without Walls invests in a range of audience development activities to enable as many people as possible to have the opportunity to see the work it produces, as well as investing in access services to ensure that the programme is accessible to Deaf and disabled audience members.
+Without Walls invests in a range of audience engagement activities to enable as many people as possible to have the opportunity to see the work it produces, as well as investing in access services to ensure that the programme is accessible to Deaf, disabled and neurodiverse audience members.
 Alongside this, Without Walls strives to promote environmental good practice in the creation, development and touring of its work.
-All of these factors inform the selection of work, and support is offered to artists to help address these priorities, ensuring the work is suitable for touring to Without Walls networks and beyond.
-In order to promote the touring and development of new work Without Walls supports a range of established and emerging festivals through the Touring Network Partnership and the Creative Development Network respectively to promote the development of robust distribution networks that will help artists to develop, present and sustain their work overtime.
+All these factors inform the selection of work, and support is offered to artists to help address these priorities, ensuring the work is suitable for touring to Without Walls networks and beyond.
+In order to promote the touring and development of new work Without Walls supports a range of established and emerging festivals through the Touring Network Partnership and the Creative Development Network to promote the development of robust distribution networks that will help artists to develop, present and sustain their work over time.

-As a funded consortium, Without Walls recognises its important role in championing outdoor arts in the UK, and this Artistic Policy is informed by an ambition to be a sector leader in outdoor arts in the UK and internationally.
+As a funded network, Without Walls recognises its important role in championing outdoor arts in the UK, and this Artistic Policy is informed by an ambition to be a sector leader in outdoor arts in the UK and internationally.

 The Artistic Directorate is empowered by the Board of Directors to curate and deliver the artistic programme.
 This group is made up of a single representative of each of the commissioning partners of Without Walls, all of whom invest funds in the work and bring their expertise to the development of the programme.
 The members of the Artistic Directorate meet regularly to select and develop the programme and to monitor the progress of each piece.